FAQ: What you need to know about masks and COVID-19

 Oxygen and carbon dioxide molecules are “so tiny … they absolutely can happily and freely go through” a mask, Gandhi says.

 Medical professionals often spend long hours each day in masks and are able to do their jobs “quite well,” Poland says.
-Neysa Ernst, nurse manager of the Biocontainment Unit at Johns Hopkins Medicine, adds that even in the pre-pandemic days, many respiratory-compromised people wore masks largely without issue.
+Neysa Ernst, nurse manager of the Biocontainment Unit at Johns Hopkins Medicine, adds that even in the prepandemic days, many respiratory-compromised people wore masks largely without issue.

 “For years, we’ve taken care of lung transplant patients and cystic fibrosis patients who are some of the most respiratory-compromised patients you can ever imagine,” Ernst says.
-“They would never come to the hospital or move around the hospital without a mask. . . .
-So if that population, who really would have a valid statement of saying, ‘It’s really difficult for me to breathe,’ if they’re able to do it, I think the rest of us can.”
+“They would never come to the hospital or move around the hospital without a mask … So if that population, who really would have a valid statement of saying, ‘It’s really difficult for me to breathe,’ if they’re able to do it, I think the rest of us can.”

 Q: Are there legitimate exemptions to mask-wearing?